-Additional exclusions from this report are the following: 1) collaborative efforts coordinated through the Center for Information Technology, whose mission is to provide, coordinate, and manage information technology and to advance computational science; 2) IC mandatory contributions to the development and maintenance of shared databases developed by the National Library of Medicine; 3) the Center for Scientific Review, which has a wholly collaborative mission as the portal for NIH grant applications and their review for scientific merit; 4) activities involving NIH collaboration with other agencies within HHS (these types of activities are included in the Report on NIH Collaborations with Other HHS Agencies); 5) collaborations between individual ICs and private sector partners; and 6) collaborations that are not supported through the ICs' budgets.
-The latter category includes a number of major NIH efforts, such as the National Children's Study, the Special Statutory Funding Program for Type 1 Diabetes Research, and the Superfund program.
-These are collaborative efforts by design, jointly planned and managed by multiple ICs.
-However, as with activities supported through the Common Fund, the fact that they are not supported through the IC budgets precludes their inclusion in the totals and percentages that are presented in Table 1.
+This report also excludes the following: 1) collaborative efforts coordinated through the Center for Information Technology, whose mission is to provide, coordinate, and manage information technology and to advance computational science; 2) IC mandatory contributions to the development and maintenance of shared databases developed by the National Library of Medicine; 3) the Center for Scientific Review, which has a wholly collaborative mission as the portal for NIH grant applications and their review for scientific merit; 4) activities involving NIH collaboration with other agencies within HHS (these types of activities are included in the Report on NIH Collaborations with Other HHS Agencies); 5) collaborations between individual ICs and private sector partners; and 6) the National Children's Study, the Special Statutory Funding Program for Type 1 Diabetes Research, and the Superfund Program, which are collaborative efforts by design but not included in Table 1.

 IV.
-Percentage of Funds made Available in Fiscal Year 2012 by each National Research Institute or Center for Conducting Trans-NIH Research
+Percentage of Funds Made Available in Fiscal Year 2013 by Each National Research Institute or Center for Conducting Trans-NIH Research

-Table 1 presents the percentage of FY 2012 funds made available by each research IC for conducting trans-NIH research.
+Table 1 presents the percentage of FY 2013 funds made available by each research IC for conducting trans-NIH research.
 The IC dollar amounts presented in this table represent the sum of collaborative activities in three areas: extramural grants, extramural contracts, and intramural research projects.
-Section III of this report describes the categories of extramural grants and contracts that are included.

 Intramural collaborations are identified through the NIH Intramural Database (http://intramural.nih.gov/index.tml).
 As with extramural projects, reporting on intramural projects is limited to formal collaborations between two or more ICs.
-In each case, the total FY 2012 budget for a collaborative intramural research project is credited wholly to the lead IC because the database does not identify effort or budget from individual ICs.
+In each case, the total FY 2013 budget for a collaborative intramural research project is credited wholly to the lead IC because the database does not identify effort or budget from individual ICs.